reese/blog/content/travelogues/wandering-america/index.md

 ---

-{{< epigraph cite="Jack Kerouac, *On the Road*" >}} What is that feeling when you're driving away from people and they recede on the plain till you see their specks dispersing? - it's the too-huge world vaulting us, and it's good-bye.
-But we lean forward to the next crazy venture beneath the skies. {{< /epigraph >}}
+> What is that feeling when you're driving away from people and they recede on the plain till you see their specks dispersing? - it's the too-huge world vaulting us, and it's good-bye.
+But we lean forward to the next crazy venture beneath the skies.

+<cite>Jack Kerouac, _On the Road_</cite>

 So the road will be home for the next few months.
 I’ll try my best to keep things updated here as I go from place to place, at least with some photos.
 See you then.